What do UUs Believe?

 Unitarian Universalism invites everyone to search for themselves to discover the source of wisdom.

 There are seven ethical principles which Unitarian Universalist congregations affirm and promote.
 We hold up these principles of ethical living, while each of us must decide for ourselves why they are good.
+Our seven principles are:

 - The inherent worth and dignity of every person;